David Burrage, Ph.D.

 Dr. David Burrage has dedicated his career to ensuring all students can learn, especially those with learning exceptionalities.
 He has taught in general, exceptional, and virtual education settings over the past ten years.
 In honor of his service, he received a district Golden Apple teaching award in 2010 for his work as a public school exceptional education teacher in an emotional and behavioral self-contained setting.
 His doctoral work focuses on the use of classroom management systems with students diagnosed with emotional and behavioral disabilities.

 Dr. Burrage lives in Florida with his wife and four children.
-His wife teaches first grade at a local elementary school.
-As a family they enjoy school-related activities, soccer, t-ball, watching movies, and traditional archery.
+His wife teaches third grade at a local elementary school.
+As a family they enjoy school-related activities, baseball, archery, boating, and camping.

 Doctorate in Education - Exceptional Students